MMTDigital/front-end-group-lnl-march-2019/src/slides/slides.md

 ## Immediate objective.

-To build out an "component library", which has a goal of improving efficiency and normalising standards across our Kentico projects specifically to begin with.
+To build out a "component library", which has a goal of improving efficiency and normalising standards across our Kentico projects specifically to begin with.

 ⏳